 4. What inspired you to get into singing, writing, directing, acting and producing?
 Do you have a personal preference?

 I’m primarily an actor and writer, but enjoy learning new aspects of the industry.
-Drawn to the arts from a young age.
-Used to choreograph dance routines and music videos with my cousins and friends and perform them in our living room for our parents.
+I was drawn to the arts from a young age.
+I used to choreograph dance routines and music videos with my cousins and friends and perform them in our living room for our parents.
 I also spent hours drawing and writing; it was my form of play.
 I started doing musicals in middle school and found so much joy and a sense of belonging in that.
 When our teachers took us to see a professional theatre production I knew it was something I wanted to pursue.
 The arts have always been the best way I’ve found to express myself.